cristiantg/lexiconator/README.md

 ## 4. Extra utilities
-1. You can use the `utils/extracting_words.py` script to obtain all words from files in a folder (without digits) and specifying the word separator in those files.
+1. You can use the `utils/extracting_words.py` script to obtain all words from files in a folder (with or without digits) and specifying the word separator in those files.

 1. You can also use the `utils/comparing_lexicons.py` script to compare two lexicon files (Kaldi format) in terms of words, characters and phones.